What we know about potential armed protests ahead of Joe Biden's inauguration - KION546

 How DC is preparing

-A week after the pro-Trump mob stormed the US Capitol, the area around Capitol Hill is under strict security.
+A week after the US Capitol riot, the area around Capitol Hill is under strict security.
 Members of the National Guard were present all around, including inside the Capitol, and new fencing blocked off the perimeter of the area.

-DC Police Chief Robert Contee said on Wednesday that more than 20,000 National Guard members could be expected in the District for Biden’s inauguration, though he noted the final numbers will be provided by the US Secret Service.
+DC Police Chief Robert Contee said Wednesday that more than 20,000 National Guard members could be expected in the district for Biden’s inauguration, though he noted the final numbers will be provided by the US Secret Service.

-The officials added that there is no concern that there will be any shortage of Guard forces to meet requirements from the 50 States and the District of Columbia.
+The officials added that there is no concern that there will be any shortage of Guard forces to meet requirements from states and the District of Columbia.

 “I’ve been concerned before today and will be through this weekend, and beyond,” Contee said on Wednesday.

-He also praised DC Mayor Muriel Bowser’s security posture, including discouraging people from coming to DC for the inauguration.
+He also praised DC Mayor Muriel Bowser’s security posture, including discouraging people from coming to Washington for the inauguration.

 “There’s a major security threat, and we are working to mitigate those threats,” he added.